 Reason: Defining the impact data strategy will dictate how your organization collects and aggregates data.
 Who are your stakeholders?
-Maybe grantees/investees, or the end beneficiaries.
+Maybe grantees/investees or the end beneficiaries.
 What are the KPIs that we need to observe over time?
-Does an organization need to invest in cultivating data culture?
+Does an organization need to invest in cultivating a data culture?

 Benefit: Having a strategy shows funders and donors that you know what you're working to accomplish and gives them a way to monitor how far you are of your community improvement goals.
 This will also help you identify the data gaps.

-Challenges: You have to be ready to start allocating some budget towards data collection and reporting tools.
-Whether you collect data from your grantees/investees or your end beneficiaries, don't underestimate the effort that goes into collecting high-quality outcome results.
+Challenges: You must be ready to allocate some budget towards data collection and reporting tools.
+Whether you collect data from your grantees/investees or your end beneficiaries, don't underestimate the effort to collect high-quality outcome results.